bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     A. paniculata, commonly known in English as green chiretta and Nilavembu in Tamil belongs to Acanthaceae family.
 It is a medicinal plant highly used in Indian traditional system of medicines.
-Picture {% cite santhionlineplantsAndrographisPaniculata%}
+Picture from {% cite santhionlineplantsAndrographisPaniculata%}
 </div>